lieb/postdove/doc/dovecot_configuration.md

 +

 ```
+These similar changes re-configure the *deny* operation to use an SQL query.

 ## SQL Queries
 Everything in the previous sections changes the configuration to use SQL queries
 instead of files to authorize and manage users and their mail stores.

 We discuss the database schema in detail in the schema file itself as well as in the
 build documentation.
-There is one point, however, that is important to the queries
+There is one point, however, that is important to the queries in this section.
-in this section.
-To avoid complex and/or obscure SQL queries, we use *views* to
+To avoid complex and/or obscure SQL queries, we use *views* in the
-handle all the complexity in the database and just leave a simple SQL statement for
+database to handle all the complexity in the database and just leave
-the `dovecot` configuration.
+a simple SQL statement for the `dovecot` configuration.

 ### dovecot-sql.conf.ext